LSU Health New Orleans

 Baudoin, C.; McCauley, A.J.; & Davis, A. (2022).
 New Graduate Nurses in the Intensive Care Setting: Preparing Them for Patient Death.
 Critical Care Nursing Clinics, CNC1025

 Barrier, K., McCauley, A., Rooney, E., & Young, K. (2021).
-Statement in Support of Confronting Racism and Discrimination in Nursing with a Focus on Diversity and Inclusion to Promote a Healthier Louisiana.
+Statement in Support of Confronting Racism and Discrimination in Nursing to Promote a Healthier Louisiana.
 Resolution proposal accepted by the Louisiana State Nurses Association Membership Assembly May 20, 2021.

 Implementation of evidence-based education on leadership to improve trauma ICU (TICU) nurses’ satisfaction with nursing management, as measured by National Database of Nursing Quality Indicators (NDNQI); McCauley, A., Linda Corson Jones Research & Scholarship Symposium: STTI– Epsilon Nu; November 18, 2020 [Virtual]